PaulDMooney/Typescript-Babel-Starter/README.md

 * Module aliasing.
 * Testing using Jest.

+## Module Aliasing

+Module Aliasing or Path Aliasing helps keeps import paths in projects rational.
+Especially larger projects.
+Rather than having having imports that are relative, which can get messy fast (eg, `import dateUtils from '../../../../../utils/dateUtils'`) we can have something a little more readable.
+Eg `import dateUtils from '$utils/dateUtils'`.
+This can also ease refactoring where a source file might be moved, because now it's imports don't have to be re-rewritten to account for their new relative locations.

+### Adding Module Aliases

+Whenever a new module alias is required it must be added in two places:

+* `tsconfig.json`: under compilerOptions -> paths
+* `.babelrc`: under plugins -> "module-resolver" -> alias

 ## Why compile Typescript with Babel

 Babel is one option to use for supporting module aliasing.
 It may have some drawbacks like lack of decorator metadata and a few other caveats mentioned [here](https://devblogs.microsoft.com/typescript/typescript-and-babel-7/).